Kettenis - Am Busch - East Belgium Go to content

 The water castle of Weims

 This castle built on the water, a fief from Aachen Minster, was first mentioned in 1334.
 It was created in the 14th century by partition from the manor of Libermé and was the seat of a collateral line of the von Libermé family.
-The complex, in
+The complex, including its drawbridge, was seriously damaged in the Thirty Years' War (1618-1648).
+Following successful restoration, the manor house with its beautiful stairwell and oakwood doors, together with the moat and the working quarters, was listed as a historical monument.
+Today's owner has set up a B&B with comfortable rooms.

 8